Use the link below to see the answers to common questions asked about mining, oil exploration, Karak International Oil and Jordan.

 What is KIO doing specifically to minimise CO2 emissions?

-Karak International Oil (KIO) supports urgent but informed action to stabilise greenhouse gas concentrations through sustainable long-term emission reductions.
+Karak International Oil (KIO) supports informed action to stabilise greenhouse gas concentrations through sustainable long-term emission reductions.
 It will optimise energy efficiency during process operations and incorporate features in the project design to reduce CO2 emissions where it is technically and economically feasible to do so.
 KIO will measure emissions and strive for continuous improvements.
-In this context, KIO’s parent company Jordan Energy & Mining, is sponsoring research into methods of CO2 capture.

 How will KIO’s mining projects benefit Jordan and its people?

-- Energy self-sufficiency – Oil imports currently account for up to one fifth of Jordan’s Gross Domestic Product.
+- Energy self-sufficiency – Oil imports currently account for up to 10% of Jordan’s Gross Domestic Product.
 By helping Jordan develop its abundant oil shale reserves, Karak International Oil is helping the Kingdom transform itself from an importer to an exporter of oil and energy.

-- Energy security – At current consumption rates, Jordan’s oil shales could meet the Kingdom’s energy needs for over 900 years.
+- Energy security – At current consumption rates, Jordan’s oil shales could meet the Kingdom’s energy needs for about 400-500 years.

-- Employment opportunities – KIO’s policy of employing local people wherever practical is expected to create 600 direct jobs in the first phase of the project (when production will average 15,000 barrels of oil per day) and indirect employment opportunities for many more.
+- Employment opportunities – KIO’s policy of employing local people wherever practical is expected to create almost 300 direct jobs in the first phase of the project and indirect employment opportunities for many more.